 The Carmel Early Childhood Assessment Team (CECAT) offers a comprehensive diagnostic evaluation in a preschool classroom setting.
 The Early Childhood Speech and Language Pathologists offer a "speech only" evaluation for those families that are only concerned with their child's speech development.

 Peer Friends are "typically-developing" peers who join our classrooms to promote positive communication and relationships and have fun!
-The deadline to complete the application is now extended until April 1, 2021.
-For questions, please contact Lizz Fields.
+CCS will accept applications until the program has reached capacity.
+For questions, please contact Mary Podany.

 What if I think my child has special needs?

 Children ages 0 to 3 years: Your child may be eligible for early intervention through Central Indiana First Steps.
 To make a referral, call (317) 257-2229 or visit their website.

 Children ages 3 to 5 years: Call the Carmel Clay Schools Early Childhood Assessment Team (CECAT) at (317) 571-4616 or email Mary Podany.
 Someone will speak to you regarding your concerns and help determine the appropriate type of referral.
 If you have concerns about your child’s development in several areas, we will help you begin the process for a comprehensive evaluation.

 If your only concerns about your child’s development include difficulty with producing speech sounds (articulation) and/or expressive and receptive language skills, we will help you with the process for initiating a speech/language evaluation referral.

 Please visit the CDC website for more information regarding developmental milestones.